MicrosoftDocs/power-automate-docs/articles/mobile/widgets.md

 1. Long-press the home screen where you want to place the widget and select **Widgets**.

-    The procedure may be different depending on which version of Android you have.
+    The procedure may be different depending on which version you have.
 Check your device manual for exact instructions.

 1. Select the Power Automate app.